MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

 7. Disabling the client visibility of the PPPoE attributes is a good recommendation

 8. If one prefers to name these custom attributes differently, the corresponding config.php entries must be updated to reflect the new labels.
     Review the attribute key property that is sent in the webhook event.

 # Usage

 1. At this point you should be able to add a service and provision the pppoe account details at the bottom of the service account

-2. You are required to provide the PPPoE details when adding the service.
-If you forget to provide PPPoE account details the webhook will fail and you have to delete the new service and add it again to correct.
-We hope UISP will include a “required” option for custom attributes in the future
+2. PPPoE secrets are provisioned with a comment which helps to track the CRM assigned service id.
+This is because the webhook does not send the previous state of custom attributes.
+Do not edit these comments to avoid orphaned accounts.

 3. Review the webhook request logs until you are confident of your setup and usage